Tottenham Royal Engineers: Postwar

 After pushing past the Sambre, 33rd Division was relieved and it was still resting in the Sambre valley when the Armistice with Germany came into force on 11 November.
+After the Armistice 222nd Field Co left 33rd Division and was converted into 222nd Army Troops (Works) Company, to work on reconstruction.
+It remained on the Continent until at least May 1919.
 Demobilisation of 33rd Division proceeded rapidly in 1919 and units dwindled to cadre strength before embarking for home.
 The division and its New Army units were formally disbanded on 30 June, while the Regular 11th Field Company returned to Aldershot Garrison in May.
 However, 33rd Divisional Signal Company, RE, appears to have continued as Third Army Area Signals in France and Flanders until October 1919.

 The numbers 212, 222, 226, 230 and 238 were reassigned to existing Territorial Army field companies in the 1920s, and 33rd Division was never revived.